SaidYaka-Work/personal-blog-starter/SETUP-GUIDE.md

 - ✅ A visual editor to write posts
 - ✅ Automatic backups (everything is saved in GitHub)
 - ✅ Free hosting
+- ✅ Google & Bing can find your blog

 **Go write your first post and share your blog with the world!**